kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

   served.

 * `apiserver_flowcontrol_read_vs_write_request_count_samples` is a
-  vector of histograms of observations of the then-current number of requests, broken down by the labels `phase` (which takes on the values `waiting` and `executing`) and `request_kind` (which takes on the values `mutating` and `readOnly`).
-The observations ae made periodically at a high rate.
+  histogram vector of observations of the then-current number of requests, broken down by the labels `phase` (which takes on the values `waiting` and `executing`) and `request_kind` (which takes on the values `mutating` and `readOnly`).
+The observations are made periodically at a high rate.

 * `apiserver_flowcontrol_read_vs_write_request_count_watermarks` is a
-  vector of histograms of high or low water marks of the number of requests broken down by the labels `phase` (which takes on the values `waiting` and `executing`) and `request_kind` (which takes on the values `mutating` and `readOnly`); the label `mark` takes on
+  histogram vector of high or low water marks of the number of requests broken down by the labels `phase` (which takes on the values `waiting` and `executing`) and `request_kind` (which takes on the values `mutating` and `readOnly`); the label `mark` takes on